rishibabby/GSOC25/README.md

 ```

+## Model Weights

+Trained weights for MAE and finetuned classifier are present in saved_models folder

 ## Acknowledgment

 I would like to thank my mentors, Pranath Reddy, Dr. Michael Toomey and Prof. Sergei Gleyzer, for their continued support and guidance.